 Setting & Lifestyle

-Being a small city, Hatton does not have a public transit system used by locals to get to and from work.
+Hatton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.